-CWA is the principal advocate for and defender of the manufactured climbing wall industry in the USA.
-Each year, we monitor and attend dozens of hearings in states across the nation.
+CWA is the principal advocate for and defender of the manufactured climbing wall industry in North America.
+Each year, we monitor and attend dozens of hearings in states and provinces across the continent.
 The CWA’s public policy agenda involves educating our members on policy matters that may have an impact on their programs and businesses; promoting positive regulatory and business conditions for the industry; and promoting sound public policy regarding health, physical education and recreation.
 The CWA is vigilant in monitoring developments that might have a negative effect on the industry and coordinates activity on the state and local levels to defend against policies, laws, or regulations that might be harmful to our members or the public.

 Legislatures have proposed laws that would allow state or provincial governments to establish licensing requirements, enact regulations, and administer climbing gym inspections.
 Frequently this is accomplished by applying amusent licensing laws to sports and recreation facilities, which we oppose.

 Several state legislatures have proposed bills that would severely restrict use of visitor or participation agreements, specifically weakening liability protections for the business owner, we maintain that these liability protections are necessary for the long term health and viability of a sport like climbing.

 Finding and retaining good employees is essential to the success of a climbing gym.
 Employment laws and regulations are constantly changing, and gym operators need to be aware of their increasing legal responsibilities.
 Courts are not sympathetic to employers who claim ignorance of the law, whether the case involves employee classification, overtime pay, discrimination and harrassment, wrongful discharge or workplace safety.